The Boys in the Band (1970 film): Plot

-As Hank helps a vomiting Alan in the bathroom, Michael and Harold trade insults over Harold's obsessive insecurity about his appearance and Michael's financial irresponsibility.
-Emory then brings out Harold's birthday cake and presents, one of them being an evening with Cowboy, the prostitute.
+While Hank helps a vomiting Alan in the bathroom, Michael and Harold trade insults over Harold's obsessive insecurity about his appearance and Michael's financial irresponsibility.
+Emory brings out Harold's birthday cake and presents.
+Emory's present is an evening with Cowboy, a prostitute.
 From Michael, he receives a photo of himself, with an inscription that Harold chooses to keep private when asked what it says.
-Touched, he thanks Michael for the gift.
+Touched, Harold thanks Michael for the gift.

-Alan tries to leave again but is stopped by Michael, who points out that he would have already left if he truly wanted to.
-Michael informs everyone that they are playing a party game, with the objective for each guest being to call the one person he truly believes he has loved.
-Bernard reluctantly attempts to call the son of his mother's employer, with whom he had had a sexual encounter as a teenager.
-Emory calls a dentist on whom he had had a crush while in high school.
+Alan tries to leave again but is stopped by Michael, who asserts that Alan would have already left if he truly wanted to.
+Michael informs everyone that they are playing a party game with the objective that each guest call the one person he truly has loved, scoring points based on the degree of contact and disclosure.
+Harold and Donald decisively refuse to play.
+Bernard reluctantly attempts to call the son of his mother's employer, with whom he had had a sexual encounter as a teenager, leaving an innocuous message.
+Emory calls a dentist on whom he had had a high school crush, whose tone is distant.
 Both regret the phone calls.
-After bickering over Hank's doubt that serially unfaithful Larry will choose him, Hank and Larry call each other via two phone lines in the apartment.
-Harold and Donald do not participate in the game.
+After bickering over Hank's doubt that serially unfaithful Larry will choose him, Hank and Larry call each other via two phone lines in the apartment, reaffirming their commitment.

-Michael believes Alan is a closeted homosexual, but his plan to "out" Alan with the game appears to backfire when Alan calls his wife, not his male college friend, whom Michael had presumed to be Alan's love.
+Michael believes Alan is a closeted homosexual.
+Their third college roommate, Justin, had informed Michael that he had three sexual encounters with Alan, who terminated their friendship after Justin declared his love for Alan.
+Alan insists Justin's lies are revenge for being rejected.
+Michael coerces Alan to call Justin to apologize for his callousness.
+Michael’s plan to "out" Alan with the game backfires when Alan calls his wife, reconciling with her, instead of Justin.

-Harold informs Michael that no matter what he does, he will always be a self-loathing homosexual.
+Declaring himself as the only one who can beat Michael at his games, Harold informs Michael that he will always be a self-loathing homosexual.
 Harold departs, taking Cowboy and his presents, but pauses to tell Michael "I'll call you tomorrow."
 Emory leaves with a distraught Bernard, promising to sober him up on the way home.

-Michael collapses and sobs in Donald's arms, wishing "if we could just not hate ourselves so much."
-Donald comforts Michael, saying that his present despair is a sign of awareness that he might work on to improve his life.
-Donald asks if he ever learned what Alan wanted to confide in him, but Michael responds that Alan never said why he had left his wife.
+Collapsing and sobbing in Donald's arms, Michael wishes, "if we could just not hate ourselves so much."
+Donald comforts Michael, saying his despair is awareness that he might work on to improve his life.
+Donald asks what Alan wanted to confide in him, but Michael responds that Alan never said why he had left his wife.
 Michael leaves to attend midnight Mass with the assurance that he will be seeing Donald next Saturday.